y3i12/nabu_nisaba/.dev_docs/dev.dump.md

 - [ ] nisaba primimg
     - [x] place messages back in the stream - preserve the original flow as much as possible
     - [x] cli cleanup
-    - [-] file caches need to become a singleton
+    - [x] file caches need to become a singleton
     - [ ] augment.update (autorefresh)
     - [ ] unify proxy logic into state machine
     - [ ] notifications rework?